Tom of Finland: TOM House

-Art and exhibitions
+Art collections and exhibitions

 In 2009, Laaksonen was inducted into the Leather Hall of Fame.
 Some of his original works are at the Leather Archives & Museum in Chicago.

 New York's Museum of Modern Art has acquired several examples of Laaksonen's artwork for its permanent collection.
 In 2006, MoMA in New York accepted five Tom of Finland drawings as part of a much larger gift from The Judith Rothschild Foundation.
 The trustee of The Judith Rothschild Foundation, Harvey S. Shipley Miller, said, "Tom of Finland is one of the five most influential artists of the twentieth century.
 As an artist he was superb, as an influence he was transcendent."
 Hudson, of Feature Inc., New York, placed Tom of Finland's work in the collections of Rhode Island School of Design Museum of Art and Art Institute of Chicago.
 His work is also in the public Collections of: The Museum of Contemporary Art (MOCA), Los Angeles, USA; Wäinö Aaltonen Museum of Art; Turku, Finland; University of California Berkeley Art Museum, Berkeley (California), USA; Los Angeles County Museum of Art, Los Angeles, USA; Kiasma, Museum of Contemporary Art, Helsinki, Finland; San Francisco Museum of Modern Art, San Francisco, USA; and Tom of Finland Foundation, Los Angeles, USA.

 In 1999, an exhibition took place at the Institut Culturel Finlandais (Finnish Cultural Centre) in Paris.

 In 2011 there was a large retrospective exhibition of Laaksonen's artwork in Turku, Finland.
 The exhibition was one of the official events in Turku's European Capital of Culture programme.

 In 2012, Kulturhuset presented a retrospective, Tom of Finland, in Stockholm, Sweden; and Tom of Finland's work was in the Robert Rauschenberg Foundation's We the People in New York City, USA.

 In 2013, MOCA presented Bob Mizer & Tom of Finland in Los Angeles, USA.
 The artist's work was also seen in HAPPY BIRTHDAY Galerie Perrotin – 25 years in Lille, France; Leslie Lohman Museum's Rare and Raw in New York City, USA; and the Institute of Contemporary Art's Keep Your Timber Limber (Works on Paper) in London, England.

 In 2015, Artists Space presented the exhibition "Tom of Finland: The Pleasure of Play" in New York City, USA.
 The exhibition was also presented in Kunsthalle Helsinki in 2016, complemented with additional material such as photos from family albums.

 In 2020, as part of the 100th birthday celebrations, "Tom of Finland: Love and Liberation" at London's House of Illustration showed 40 originals with ephemera emphasizing fashion as an aspect of his work.